dorbivas/Stocks-Analyzer-Linux/readMe.txt

-Dor Bivas & Lion gordovsky
+Dor Bivas & Lion Golovanevsky

 Notes:
 Q1 and Q2 will retrive from the API, the Data (both will fatch the stocks and the eps data)